Skip to main content

 First: the US and EU have gone down quite different ESG paths.
 How so and why so?
 Second: the SEC’s “final” climate change disclosure rule is now under attack from various sides.
 What is the state of play?
 And irrespective of a litigation outcome, how will companies, especially multinationals, accommodate the diverse disclosure requirements of California, the SEC, the EU, and international standard setters like the ISSB?
 Third: in response to client and political pressures, asset managers have been working out systems of “pass-through voting” on various ESG-inflected proposals.
 How will these systems work and will they function as a meaningful channel for shareholder preferences?

-The conference will feature introductory remarks by Jim Millstein (Co-Chairman, Guggenheim Securities, LLC) and a conversation with Erik Gerding (Director, Division of Corporation Finance, US Securities and Exchange Commission), moderated by Eric Talley (Isidor and Seville Sulzbacher Professor of Law and Faculty Co-Director of the Ira M. Millstein Center for Global Markets and Corporate Ownership, Columbia Law School).
+The conference featured introductory remarks by Jim Millstein (Co-Chairman, Guggenheim Securities, LLC) and a conversation with Erik Gerding (Director, Division of Corporation Finance, US Securities and Exchange Commission), moderated by Eric Talley (Isidor and Seville Sulzbacher Professor of Law and Faculty Co-Director of the Ira M. Millstein Center for Global Markets and Corporate Ownership, Columbia Law School).

-Those interested in attending in-person should contact Susanne Ridley at Columbia University (sr4030@columbia.edu)
+For inquiries, contact, Susanne Ridley at Columbia University (sr4030@columbia.edu)

 Programme

-Wednesday, 1 May 2024 | 08:30 - 14:30 EDT
+Wednesday, 24 June 2024 | 08:30 - 14:30 EDT

 -